SuleimanFarah/sunpy/SOCIS-2016-Ilias-Koutsakis.md

 * **CERN:** Software Developer (Technical Student)
 * **Offerial:** Data Integration intern (data extraction and manipulation for ontology creation)
 * **Java Code Geeks:** Technical Author
-* **Atlassian:** Software Developer (Backend/Frontend)
+* **Atlassian:** Software Developer (Backend/Frontend development)

 #### Thesis Project (Clusterix)
 Clusterix is a web-based visual analytics tool that aspires to support clustering tasks by users, while having analysts at the center of the workflow.
 Clusterix provides the facilities to:
-1. Load and preview JSON, CSV, or XML data;
+* Load and preview JSON, CSV, or XML data;

-2. select columns to be considered by the clustering algorithm and modify weights;
+* select columns to be considered by the clustering algorithm and modify weights;

-3. select and run one or more clustering algorithms (k­means, hierarchical clustering) with varying parameters;
+* select and run one or more clustering algorithms (k­means, hierarchical clustering) with varying parameters;

-4. view and interact with the results in a browser environment;
+* view and interact with the results in a browser environment;

-5. modify the parameters or input data to correct the clustering output.
+* modify the parameters or input data to correct the clustering output.

 Such an iterative, visual analytics approach allows users to quickly determine the best clustering algorithm and   parameters for their data, and to correct any errors in the clustering output.
 Clusterix has been applied to the clustering of heterogeneous data sets, in particular to the clustering of author affiliations in publications, for a recommendation system on InspireHEP.